Fundamental and pathophysiological mechanisms implicated in recessive ataxia

 Our laboratory is interested in unraveling the pathophysiological mechanisms implicated in these recessive ataxias, and understanding the function of the proteins in the ISC and CoQ10 biosynthesis pathways, respectively.
-Furthermore, we are interested in understanding the in vivo dynamics of CAG and GAA repeats associated to diseases.
 Finally, we aim at developing therapeutic approaches to cure these devastating diseases.

 We address these fundamental and medical questions by combining human genetics, mouse genetics, biochemistry, molecular and cell biology, induced pluripotent stem cell (iPSC) technology and gene therapy.